 After a busy and exciting St Patrick’s Day, allow your group to take a breather the day after.
 Go for a stroll through St Stephen’s Green, explore the many small shops around Grafton Street and see what else the festival program has to offer.
 Has the parade still not satisfied your lust for colour and carnival?
 Then the Big Day Out at Merrion Square is the place for you to be!
 With theatre, aerial performances, workshops, Irish Language activities and lots of music and a festival Céilí, your spirits will certainly be lifted.
 If you still have energy to spare after an exhausting St Patrick’s Day, there’s a 5K Road Race held by Metro St Brigid’s Athletics Club that takes you through the heart of Georgian Dublin – certainly a fun and unique way to see the city!

-Since St Patrick’s Day is peak season for Ireland’s tourism industry, we recommend booking well in advance to secure accommodation for your group - as soon as one year’s festival is over, bookings for the next year start coming in here our office.
+Since St Patrick’s Day is peak season for Ireland’s tourism industry, we recommend booking well in advance to secure accommodation for your school or other youth group - as soon as one year’s festival is over, bookings for the next year start coming in here our office.
 Contact Celtic Group Hostels now and secure your spot for St Patrick’s Day 2019!

 09 February 2018